How to Calculate The Price For Your Handmade Jewelry

 Hi!
 My name is Connie Hung — I’m the Founder & Creative Director for the fine jewelry brand, Costanté.
 I’m a 28-year-old Taiwanese American immigrant.
 My family moved to the United States in 1996 and I grew up in the quaint suburb of Diamond Bar, California.

-Pragya Batra (from Bengaluru, Karnataka, India) started Quirksmith about 7 years ago.
+Pragya Batra (from Bengaluru, Karnataka, India) started Quirksmith over 7 years ago.